 The World Health Organization sets a PM2.5 annual limit of 10 micrograms per meter cubed.
 Using a simple formula, that’s equivalent to 25,225 PM2.5 particles per meter cubed, or 35 times what the filters were shedding.

 Let’s compare that to some of the cleanest cities in the world, like Bredkalen in Sweden or Sinclair in the US.
 In those places, PM2.5 averages 2 micrograms over a whole year.
 2 micrograms is equivalent to 7 times more tiny particles than what would come off a HEPA filter.

 In short, air purifier filters do shed fibers, but the number of fibers is negligible.
 What’s more, the researchers also found that the number of fibers shed reduced over time.

 2. Are Tiny Microscopic Fibers That are Inhaled Into our Body Harmful to our Health?

 OK, so HEPA filters only shed a small number of fibers.
-But maybe that’s still important because maybe those fibers are really harmful to our bodies.
+But to prove HEPAs are safe, we need to ensure these fibers are not really harmful to our bodies in the case we do breathe them in.
 Maybe they’re harmful because they’re so long, thin, and brittle?
 Perhaps the fibers can get trapped in the our wind pipe or lungs, causing leading to serious health impacts?
 For example, asbestos fibers are more harmful than the average particle.